lewisbar/lewisbar.github.io/_posts/2025-08-29-Composite Reuse Principle.md

 ### Solving the Problem

 A `PirateShip` should be able to sail, shoot, and plunder.
 So it needs `SailingEquipment`, a `Cannon`, and a `BoardingCrew`.
-Then we can use the cannon to shoot, the boarding crew to plunder, and so on.
+Then we can use the sailing equipment to sail, the cannon to shoot, and the boarding crew to plunder.
 ```swift
 class PirateShip {
     let sailingEquipment: SailingEquipment